raiskumar/udacity-capstone-project-advanced-ml/report.md

 ### Improvement
 In the model, I let the network learn the word encoding.
 I think, using pre-trained models like Word2Vec can help improve the performance of the model.
-The network can be made deeper to improve performance.
+The network can also be made more deeper to improve performance.

-As discussed above, there are possibilities to improve the performance further.